-Over the past 5 years, there has been an increase in small independent food businesses in Sheffield and the creation of a 'Made in Sheffield' brand.
+Over the past 5 years, there has been an increase in small independent food businesses in Sheffield.
+The Eat Sheffield awards champion local food businesses as does the creation of a 'Made in Sheffield' brand.
 This area is one which has the potential to grow further.
 Whilst the food offer in Sheffield is diverse and changing, there is much that could be done to support the growth of local food businesses in Sheffield and raise the profile of Sheffield as a 'food destination'.